What is the difference between a death notice and an obituary?

 People use these terms interchangeably.
 They are actually three different things, often published together.

-Death notice.
-Announces the passing.
-Short, factual: name, age, where, when.
-Names the close family.
-Sometimes mentions the funeral but not always.
+| Death notice | Announces the passing.
+Short and factual: name, age, where, when.
+Names the close family | First, often 1 to 3 days before the funeral |

-Obituary.
-A longer tribute to the person's life.
-Covers their story, their character, their family, their work, and their legacy.
-Often published a day or two after the death notice and after the funeral.
+| Obituary | A longer tribute to the person's life, character, family, work and legacy | Usually a day or two after the funeral |

 Many newspapers publish all three, often grouped together in the announcements section.
 Most families publish at least the death notice and funeral notice; the obituary is optional and longer.